MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-View_Registers.png "View Register")

+When you create a new register or by viwing an existing register you will be able to create and edit items

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }

 ## View Items

 ![Index](/assets/images/MrQR-View-Item.png "Items")

+When an item is added you will be able to Create conten that can be seen by anyone scanning if following the MrQR item link

+with a paid site subscription you will be able create and assign forms

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }